ASHTEAD GRP PLC/ADR (OTCMKTS:ASHTY) Stock Rating Reaffirmed by Deutsche Bank

-ASHTEAD GRP PLC/ADR (OTCMKTS:ASHTY)‘s stock had its “hold” rating reissued by Deutsche Bank in a report released on Wednesday, The Fly reports.
+ASHTEAD GRP PLC/ADR (OTCMKTS:ASHTY)‘s stock had its “hold” rating reiterated by equities researchers at Deutsche Bank in a report released on Wednesday, The Fly reports.

-Other research analysts have also recently issued reports about the company.
-Berenberg Bank reiterated a “sell” rating on shares of ASHTEAD GRP PLC/ADR in a research note on Wednesday.
-UBS Group reiterated a “neutral” rating on shares of ASHTEAD GRP PLC/ADR in a research note on Tuesday, April 28th.
-Morgan Stanley cut ASHTEAD GRP PLC/ADR from an “overweight” rating to an “equal weight” rating in a research note on Monday, May 18th.
-Jefferies Financial Group reiterated a “buy” rating on shares of ASHTEAD GRP PLC/ADR in a research note on Monday, March 16th.
-Finally, Liberum Capital cut ASHTEAD GRP PLC/ADR from a “buy” rating to a “hold” rating in a research note on Tuesday, May 19th.
-Three analysts have rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the stock.
-ASHTEAD GRP PLC/ADR has a consensus rating of “Hold”.
+A number of other equities research analysts have also recently commented on the company.
+ValuEngine cut ASHTEAD GRP PLC/ADR from a “hold” rating to a “sell” rating in a research note on Thursday, March 26th.
+Morgan Stanley lowered ASHTEAD GRP PLC/ADR from an “overweight” rating to an “equal weight” rating in a report on Monday, May 18th.
+Liberum Capital lowered ASHTEAD GRP PLC/ADR from a “buy” rating to a “hold” rating in a report on Tuesday, May 19th.
+Jefferies Financial Group reissued a “buy” rating on shares of ASHTEAD GRP PLC/ADR in a report on Monday, March 16th.
+Finally, UBS Group reissued a “neutral” rating on shares of ASHTEAD GRP PLC/ADR in a report on Tuesday, April 28th.
+Three analysts have rated the stock with a sell rating, four have given a hold rating and two have given a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold”.

 Ashtead Group plc, together with its subsidiaries, rents a range of construction and industrial equipment.
 It offers equipment for use in lifting, powering, generation, moving, digging, compacting, drilling, supporting, scrubbing, pumping, directing, heating, and ventilating works.
 The company provides various types of construction equipment for non-residential construction markets; and facilities management equipment for the maintenance and repair of facilities.